 Applied economic analysis, conducted with an appreciation of the regulatory and legislative environment, is essential to modern business and government practice.

 Secretariat Economists professionals have the academic credentials and practical experience required to devise competitive strategies, conduct analysis for litigation, and formulate public policy.
-The qualifications of the staff reflect the premium EI places on building a team of people who perform work of the highest quality.
+The qualifications of the staff reflect the premium Secretariat Economists places on building a team of people who perform work of the highest quality.

-EI economists have a keen interest in how economic analysis is applied to policy-making, regulatory issues, public and private litigation, and business strategy.
+The economists at Secretariat Economists have a keen interest in how economic analysis is applied to policy-making, regulatory issues, public and private litigation, and business strategy.
 They are encouraged to pursue their own non-client research.
 Titles of selected books, chapters and sections, articles, reports and presentations by the staff are listed on the Publications section.

 As with most fields of knowledge, the body of economic thought continually grows and changes.
 Competent economic advice requires staying abreast of new developments in economic thinking.
 Communications with academic economists conducting research on relevant issues is an important part of that process.
-EI often helps clients identify academic economists and provides research support for their expert testimony.
+Secretariat Economists often helps clients identify academic economists and provides research support for their expert testimony.
 Secretariat Economists also retains as outside directors and advisors several prominent academic economists.

 Secretariat Economists preserves a collegial atmosphere that encourages cooperation among all its professionals.
 Each project is assigned to a team with the skills, credentials, and experience to develop and present a careful, correct, and understandable economic case.
 Typically, the team will include people who have done work in the industry involved and are familiar with the forum, be it a court or government agency.